 - Request information

-Some industries (such as pharma, biomed, chemical, cosmetics, food and hospital-healthcare) have stringent hygiene requirements that go far beyond routine cleaning.
+Some industries (such as pharma, biomed, chemical, cosmetic, food, and hospital-health) are held to stringent hygiene requirements that go far beyond routine cleaning.

-Since these are sensitive processing environments, the concentration of airborne particles in the room must remain within a well-defined limit: an environment that respects this characteristic is called a cleanroom or cleanroom.
+Since these are sensitive processing environments, the concentration of airborne particles dispersed in the room air must remain within a well-defined limit: an environment that meets this characteristic is called a clean room or cleanroom.

-Depending on the sector, there are international standards that strictly regulate cleanrooms.
+Depending on the industry, there are international standards that strictly regulate cleanrooms.
 Thus, there are differences between a food cleanroom, a pharmaceutical cleanroom or a hospital cleanroom.

-The standards provide rules on several aspects of clean rooms:
+The standards have rules on several aspects of clean rooms:

-- The concentration of particulate matter per cubic metre;
+- The concentration of particulate matter per cubic meter;

-- The filtering and cleaning capacity of the air;
+- The ability to filter and clean the air;

-- The type of equipment, materials and work machines that can enter;
+- The type of equipment, materials, and work machines that can be accessed;

-- The clothing of personnel entering and leaving the clean rooms.
+- The clothing of staff entering and leaving clean rooms.

-Read also this article to learn more: The importance of clean rooms today, in production environments where cleanliness must be total.
+Also read this article to learn more about this topic: The importance of clean rooms today, in manufacturing environments where cleanliness must be total

-1. What is a cleanroom and in which areas is it needed?
+1. What is a clean room and in what areas is it needed?

-The cleanrooms produced by Delta2000 are workplaces where the concentration of airborne particles is kept as low as possible by artificial means.
-In this way, highly sensitive production techniques or laboratory research and testing can take place under the hygienic conditions required by law.
+Clean rooms produced by Delta2000 are workplaces where the concentration of airborne particles is kept as low as possible, by artificial means.
+In this way, highly sensitive production techniques, or laboratory research and testing, can take place under the hygienic conditions required by law.
 If necessary, sterile working environments can be created.

-Aseptic chambers are necessary in some areas because the air always contains particles consisting of dust, gases, pollen and other particulates.
-In production environments where food, drugs, cosmetics but also, for example, computer chips are handled, these particles can be harmful.
+Aseptic chambers are necessary in some industries because the air always contains particles composed of dust, gases, pollen, and other particulates.
+In manufacturing environments where food, drugs, cosmetics but also, for example, computer chips are handled, these particles can be harmful.

-In contrast, the concentration of microparticles in the cleanroom is extremely low, so that the risk of contamination or damage is drastically reduced and the necessary technical and hygienic conditions are met.
+In contrast, inside the cleanroom, the concentration of microparticles is extremely low, so that the risk of contamination or damage is drastically lowered and the necessary technical and hygienic conditions are thus met.

-A cleanroom must always be set up for:
+You must always plan to set up a cleanroom for:

-- Environments used for food production and processing;
+- Environments devoted to food production and processing;

-- Environments used for the production of semiconductors and information technology;
+- Environments devoted to semiconductor manufacturing and information technology;

 - Aerospace technology sector;

-- Environments where medical, biological and chemical research projects take place;
+- Environments where medical, biological and chemical research projects are conducted;

 - Optics and laser technology sector;

-- Environments for the production of pharmaceutical products.
+- Environments devoted to the production of pharmaceutical products.

-A cleanroom is not always a room or a chamber.
-With appropriate isolation measures, even entire sections of a building can be set up as clean rooms.
-For example, this is the case with the aseptic cleanroom designed by Delta2000, which can form a self-contained unit in which the concentration of particles can be precisely measured and monitored.
-In addition, you can control other parameters such as humidity, air pressure and temperature.
+A clean room is not always a room or a chamber.
+With appropriate isolation measures, you can also set up entire sections of a building as clean rooms.
+For example, this is the case with the aseptic cleanroom designed by Delta2000, which is capable of forming a self-contained unit in which the concentration of particles can be precisely measured and monitored.
+In addition, you can control other parameters such as humidity, air pressure, and temperature.
 The conditions in an aseptic chamber must be constant.

-A technology called positive pressure ventilation is used, which generates a flow of air that pushes particulate matter out of the room.
-When there are special safety requirements to be met (e.g. if harmful chemicals or pathogens are worked on in the clean room), then negative pressure ventilation is used, which sucks the particles out of the air, purifying it.
+A technology called positive-pressure ventilation which generates a flow of air that pushes particulate matter out of the room.
+When there are special safety requirements to be met (e.g., if harmful chemicals or pathogens are being worked on in the cleanroom), then negative pressure ventilation, which sucks up particles in the air, purifying it.

 3. How do pressure cascades prevent contamination in the cleanroom?

-In many areas, the cleanroom air is kept ‘clean’ by pressure cascades.
+In many areas, cleanroom air is kept “clean” by pressure cascades.
 The air inside the cleanroom thus maintains a low content of suspended dust microparticles.

-Cleanrooms are classified by taking into account the pressure exerted and the amount of particles per cubic metre that are airborne.
+Cleanrooms are classified by taking into account the pressure exerted and the amount of particles per cubic meter that are airborne.
 Physically, the higher the pressure prevailing in the room, the higher the purity of the cleanroom air.
-The ISO1 cleanroom standard has the highest pressure, meaning that it achieves the highest possible level of air purity.
+The ISO1 cleanroom standard has the highest pressure: that is, it means it achieves the highest possible level of air purity.

-For additional protection from potentially harmful agents or contaminants, additional air filtration methods can be used.
+To achieve additional protection from potentially harmful agents or contaminants, additional modes of air filtration can be used.

-The objective of ventilation technology is to eliminate airborne particles that are generated during work inside the cleanroom.
-However, employees, transport equipment and work materials, which come from outside and enter the cleanroom, are also a high contamination risk factor.
+Thegoal of ventilation technology is to eliminate airborne particles generated during work performed inside the cleanroom.
+However, employees, transport equipment and work materials, which come from outside and enter inside the cleanroom, are also a high contamination risk factor.

-To remedy the problem, an airlock is used for personnel and all materials entering the cleanroom.
-Airlocks remove the residues of harmful agents left on employees, equipment and materials before entering the cleanroom.
+To remedy the problem, the airlock is used for personnel and all materials entering the cleanroom.
+Airlocks remove the residual harmful agents left on employees, equipment, and materials before entering the cleanroom.
 The action is carried out by a strong air flow.

 Instead, shoe soles, trolley wheels and other objects in contact with the ground are decontaminated through special mats with antibacterial adhesive.
-In addition, staff almost always have to wear a specific suit or sterile clothing to enter a cleanroom.
+In addition, almost always to enter a cleanroom, staff must wear a specific suit or sterile clothing.

-Delta2000 devotes much attention to the study of changing rooms and/or dressing/undressing areas by designing lockers and benches to create a functional environment that is best integrated with the overall cleanroom structure.
+Delta2000 devotes much attention to the study of locker rooms and/or dressing/dressing areas by designing lockers e benches, so as to achieve a functional environment that is best integrated with the overall cleanroom structure.

 4. What are airflows and why are they important in cleanrooms?